Graduation Cakes: Brilliant Ideas Your Graduate Will Love

 A professional-grade three-tiered graduation cake featuring classic cap and diploma decorations, perfect for celebrating academic achievements.

-Prep Time 2 hours
+• Prep Time: 2 hours

-Cook Time 3 hours
+• Cook Time: 3 hours

-Total Time 5 hours
+• Total Time: 5 hours

-Course Celebration Cake, Dessert, Special Occasion
+• Category: Celebration Cake, Dessert, Special Occasion

-Cuisine American, Contemporary, International
+• Cuisine: American, Contemporary, International

 Ingredients